wahabzada/sunday/README.md

 Want to build an app using [Next.js](https://nextjs.org/)?

 Well you don't have to install and configure all the usuall dependencies.
-Use this boilerplate project and start 🚀 building your app right away
+Use this boilerplate project and start 🚀 building your app right away.
 ## What's included

 - [Typescript v4.8](https://www.typescriptlang.org/)